After6Services/mt-plugin-theme-assistant/readme.md

 ## Install and Update Custom Fields

 Many sites require the use of the Movable Type Commercial Pack's Custom Fields (part of MT Pro).
-If fields are specified in your theme's `config.yaml` they can be automatically created when you apply your theme.
+If custom fields are specified in your theme's `config.yaml` they can be automatically created when you apply your theme.

 The following example shows how to add a text custom field for Entries to the theme we're building.

-    template_sets:
+    elements:
         my_awesome_theme:
             label: 'My Awesome Theme'
-            fields:
+            custom_fields:
                 entry_extra_text_field:
                     label: 'Extra Text Field'
                     description: 'This is a text custom field.'